Joriper/python_code/README.md

 1. Install Gitbash for windows/10/8
 2. Get clone from github [git clone]
 3. Go to the Directory of project
-4. In .env file paste your mongo string in MONGO_CONNECTION
+4. In .env file paste your mongo string in MONGO_CONNECTION and MONGO_DATABASE
 5. Run Command ["pip install -r requirements.txt"]
 6. Then Run ["python3 run.py {YOUR LOCAL IP} {YOUR LOCAL PORT} -> python3 run.py 0.0.0.0 8888]
 7. Open the browser and go to the [Example: http://0.0.0.0:8888/docs/]